 Get started with Quirkbot’s coding and robotics projects into everyday teaching.

 Applying the ideas learned from this webinar is best suited for teachers working with students ages 8-14.
-If you want to follow and build along we recommend these materials listed below.

 Below are resources referenced in the webinar.